GenericMappingTools/gmt/doc/rst/source/supplements/potential/grdflexure.rst

     See GRID FILE FORMATS below).
     If **-T** is used, *topogrd* may be a filename template with a floating point format (C syntax) and a different load file name will be set and loaded for each time step.
+The load times thus coincide with the times given via **-T**.
+Alternatively, give *=flist* where *flist* is an ASCII table with one topogrd filename and load time per record.
+This load times can be different from the output times given via **-T**.

 **-D**\ *rm*/*rl*\ [/*ri*]\ /*rw*
     Sets density for mantle, load, infill (optionally, otherwise it is